-(2) Changes since prior year in the broker-dealers procedures, controls, or the environment in which the controls operate.
+(2) Changes in the broker-dealer's procedures, controls, or the environment in which the controls operate since the prior year.

-- It is important to understand a firm's operations, and to determine if any changes were made since the prior year. - Such changes may not necessarily result in compliance with the claimed exemption. - Procedures and practice are often inconsistent. - What happens when a firm does not comply with its procedures. - Some other factors that may impact the environment - Costs/cost-cutting - Change in management/management philosophy - Overall compliance environment - Expansion of broker-dealer operations (personnel and/or geographic changes)
+- Procedures and practice are often inconsistent. - What happens when a firm does not comply with its procedures. - Factors that may impact the environment and compliance with the claimed exemption - Costs/cost-cutting - Change in management/management philosophy - Overall compliance environment - Expansion of broker-dealer operations (personnel and/or geographic changes)